uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {panel end}

 Here's a map of a commuter train system for the town of Trainsylvania.
-The trouble is, it doesn't show where the trains go — all you know is that there are two trains from each station, the A-train and the B-train.
+The trouble is, it doesn't show where the trains go &ndash; all you know is that there are two trains from each station, the A-train and the B-train.
-The inhabitants of Trainsylvania don't seem to mind this — it's quite fun choosing trains at each station, and after a while you usually find yourself arriving where you intended.
+The inhabitants of Trainsylvania don't seem to mind this &ndash; it's quite fun choosing trains at each station, and after a while you usually find yourself arriving where you intended.

 {interactive slug="trainsylvania-blank" type="in-page"}

 You can travel around Trainsylvania yourself using the following interactive.
 You're starting at the City Mall station, and you need to find your way to Suburbopolis.
-At each station you can choose either the A-train or the B-train — press the button to find out where it will take you.
+At each station you can choose either the A-train or the B-train &ndash; press the button to find out where it will take you.
 But, like the residents of Trainsylvania, you'll probably want to start drawing a map of the railway, because later you might be asked to find your way somewhere else.
 If you want a template to draw on, you can print one using the button below.